“Doing” a Doctorate – week eight

 When I told my youngest (whom I normally rope into things with me) of my plan to go vegan, his face filled with horror despite eating vegan food quite happily if he isn’t told it’s vegan.
 My husband reminded me that I had agreed to us having a roast of beef for Jan 1st but, as he bought a second Thug Kitchen cookbook without any prompting from me, and quite happily comes along to OffBeet for lunch dates, I reckon he has no one but himself to blame for my new challenge so he and youngest will just have to get on with eating the roast without me.

 With a half marathon race just over a month from now, this is going to have to be a well planned dietary challenge to ensure my body has all the nutrients it needs to do all of the running.
 Good thing I don’t have any other demands on my time like a rapidly approaching deadline for submission of an assignment for my doctorate….

-Week 7 of 48 allocated (part time) doctorate weeks (Day 9 of 192): read week seven by clicking here
+Week 7: read week seven by clicking here

 Publishable doctorate words written – no new words

 Doctorate assignment words written (total needs to be 5000.00) – 2202 words on paper (not necessarily good words or in the right order, but it’s a start)

 Miles run – ZERO (I’ve been ill since the 19th Dec)

 Cakes baked – none, but a lot of cake eating has happened

 Books read for pleasure – A Very Coco Christmas by Robert Bryndza, Miss Kane’s Christmas by Caroline Mickelson, Game of Scones by Samantha Tonge (see 2017 reading page for link to book reviews)